MDU-C2/Intelligent-Drone-Swarm/Issue report (Steps).md

 After completing the impact analysis, bring it up during the daily meeting: what the issue is, what it affects, and suggestions for a complete solution.
 During the meeting, a consensus from all managers is required.

 <h2>Step 4</h2>
-Start implementing the solution.
-Request a review from the QM, and after the review, approval from both the QM and CM is required.
+Save a copy of the current version before start editing.
+Implementing the solution.
+Request a review from the QM & CE and it needs a approval from both before submitting.